echoWebNerds/VsCode_Front-End_Extension/README.md

 28- Auto-Rename Tag for automatically renaming tags <br>
 29- VSCode-ESLint for linting code using ESLint <br>
 30- Figma-VSCode-Extension for using Figma in VS Code <br>
+<br><br>
+Front-End Extension Gold Pack is a valuable tool for front-end developers that can help them increase productivity and improve code quality.
+This Package is available for free in the VS Code Marketplace.

+<h1>Some of the benefits of using Front-End Extension Gold Pack include:</h1>

+1- <h2>Increased productivity:</h2> This Package includes a collection of essential and useful extensions that can help developers save time and increase productivity.
+2- Improved code quality: This Package includes extensions for formatting, linting, and more that can help developers improve the quality of their code.
+3- Compatibility with the latest technologies: This Package is regularly updated to ensure compatibility with the latest technologies.
+4- If you are a front-end developer, Front-End Extension Gold Pack is a valuable tool for you.
+This Package can help you code faster, easier, and with better quality.

 [@echoWebNerds](https://github.com/echoWebNerds)
 [@mohmmadView](https://github.com/mohmmadView/)